VincentDevi/calculator/README.md

 # calculator
-* One of my first project in JavaScript
+* One of my first project with JavaScript

 ## Link to the actual site
 [calculator](https://vincentdevi.github.io/calculator/)